 There is trouble in the Pitt-Jolie household.
 Actress Angelina Jolie has filed for divorce from her husband, actor Brad Pitt.
-The couple, who met in 2004 on the set of “Mr. and Mrs. Smith”, have had a seven-year relationship, and married in 2014.
+The couple, who met in 2004 on the set of “Mr. and Mrs. Smith”, has had a seven-year relationship, and married in 2014.
 They have six adopted and natural-born children.
+Ideally, no-one wants to get a divorce from their partner, but things happen for a reason.
+In such situations, couples run and get help from jimenezlegal.com or a local divorce/ family attorney.

 Reports are now emerging that there may, in fact, have been a serious problem: Brad Pitt, probably drunk according to the celebrity news website TMZ, was seen “abusing” one of his children aboard a private jet.
 TMZ reports that